School Library Services

 Each district superintendent designated a school library media specialist to serve as liaison to NBSLS.
-Then, as now, liaisons attended four full day meetings each school year and bring back pertinent information to their districts.
-At these meetings mornings were devoted to a pertinent topic.
+Then, as now, liaisons attended four full day meetings each school year and brough back pertinent information to their districts.
+At these meetings the mornings were devoted to a pertinent topic.
 Outstanding speakers provided stimulation and insight into the role of the school library media specialist, current educational practices, library legislation and NBSLS responsibilities.
 Liaisons were required to join one of the NBSLS committees to address identified needs and issues.
-In the afternoon these committees met and addressed issues such as automation, intersystem cooperation and interlibrary loan, reading guidance, public relations, coordinated collection development and library service to special students.
+In the afternoon, these committees met and addressed issues such as automation, intersystem cooperation and interlibrary loan, reading guidance, public relations, coordinated collection development and library service to special students.

 Perhaps two of the most significant programs created during summer meetings were the development of Cluster groups for peer support and the creation of an NBSLS newsletter.
 With Queens College Professor Ken Tewel as consultant, facilitators were trained in leadership skills.
 The facilitators then volunteered to lead elementary, middle and high school Clusters and share their ideas and concerns with colleagues throughout Nassau County.
 For this initiative NBSLS received the AASL ABC CLIO Leadership Development Award in 1988.
-This program continues today.

 Sharing of Resources and Interlibrary Loan

 A committee of NBSLS members developed an Interlibrary Loan Manual with procedures for resource sharing.
-Although reluctant to share at first, member library media specialists soon realized the benefits to students and teachers when books and periodicals from more than 300 school libraries became available to them.
+Although reluctant at first, member library media specialists soon realized the benefits to students and teachers when books and periodicals from more than 300 school libraries became available to them.
 A special committee of "quilters" (NBSLS library media specialists) joined together and created a colorful storybook quilt picturing characters from beloved children's books.
 This charming wall hanging is available for loan.

 Inaugurated in 1987, the ADMINISTRATOR OF THE YEAR award is presented annually at a joint Administrator/School Library Media Specialists Breakfast.
 Dr. Glenn Grube, superintendent of Valley Stream Central High School District (CHSD) was the first recipient in this continuing initiative.